fau-masters-collected-works-cgarbin/chexpert_explorer/README.md

   (Excel, Google Sheets, etc.).
 - Explorer: filters and explores the composition of the dataset.

-## Preparing to use the tools
+## Preparing the environment

-If this is the first time you are using the preprocessor and the visualizer, follow [the setup instructions](./setup.md) to prepare the environment.
+If this is the first time you are using the preprocessor and the explorer, follow [the setup instructions](./setup.md) to prepare the environment.

 ## Preprocessing the dataset